 Our blog posts may include affiliate links.
 These affiliate links don't cost you anything, but we might earn a few Euros if you decide to purchase something from one of our recommended website partners.
 Thank you for your support to help keep this platform up and running!

 Yes – we’re talking about psychologists.
 Why?
 Because mental health is so important and we want to make sure you have the right resources.

 Growing up in North America often meant that illnesses such as anxiety or depression were fairly open subjects for discussion.
 While living in Germany, I’ve often noticed that it’s a much more taboo subject that is often only to be discussed in the comfort of your home.
 This shouldn’t be the case, and you shouldn’t let this taboo hinder you from getting the proper resources that you need.

-So, let this post serve as a safe haven for you to access all the information you need to finding the right help.
-We asked Aspasia Zontanou, a family therapist, and psychologist from AWO Düsseldorf, to give us some more information on how to find the right psychotherapists and psychologists for your needs.
+So, let this post serve as a safe haven for you to access all the information you need to find the right help.
+We asked Aspasia Zontanou, a family therapist, and a psychologist from AWO Düsseldorf, to give us some more information on how to find the right psychotherapists and psychologists for your needs.

 If you have German health insurance, here are a few good examples to start with: